YahooArchive/mojito-shaker/docs/shaker_example.rst

 - ``primary`` - Will contain the left part of our application.
 - ``secondary`` - Will be the the right part of our application.

-Each mojit will be sensible to a specific set of dimensions:
+Each mojit will be sensitive to a specific set of dimensions:

 - ``device``: default, smartphone
 - ``region``:  default, CA
 - ``skin``: default, gray, blue

-This means that for example, if we are in a mobile device, for some mojits, we will want to load some different CSS or just add some style on top of our default baseplate.
-Also we wanna do the same with skins, regions and with all the possible combinations.
+This means that, for example, if we are on a mobile device, we will want to load some different CSS or just add some styles on top of our default baseplate for some mojits.
+Also we want to do the same with skins, regions and with all the possible combinations of those dimensions.

 Application structure
 #####################

-In this section we will analyze with detail every little piece of our application.
+In this section we will analyze in detail every piece of our application.

 master mojit
 ------------

 This mojit will be the placeholder for the other two mojits.
-Let's take a look to the controller and the view:
+Let's take a look at the controller and the view:

 **controller.common.js:**
 ::

     index: function(ac) {

         var config = {
             children: {
                 primary: {
                     type: 'primary',
                     action: 'index'
                 },
                 secondary: {
                     type: 'secondary',
                     action: 'index'
                 }
             }
         };

         ac.composite.execute(config, function (data, meta) {
             ac.done(data, meta);
         });
     },

     dynamic:{
         ac.done('AJAX entry point!');
     }

-As you can see, we are not including manually any CSS and we don't have any logic at all in our controller.
-Shaker will take care of this on runtime regarding the current context.
-Note as well that we have another controller action which will be used by the binder (explained on the next paragraph).
+As you can see, we are not manually including any CSS and we don't have any logic at all in our controller.
+Shaker takes care of this at runtime based on the current context.
+Note that we have another controller action which will be used by the binder (explained in the next paragraph).

 **index.mu.html:**

 .. code-block:: html